imf-code/Notator/Readme.md

 All back end setup is done inside the `./back/` folder.

 1. Run `npm install`
-2. Creata a `.env` file with the following:
+2. Creata a `.env` file with the following information:
     ``` javascript
     // in ./back/.env
     PGHOST=          // Postgres server URL